 If a woman complains that her guy won’t have sex with her, don’t blame masturbation.
 If they can’t create sex that’s compelling, or he’s just not into her (or women or people), don’t blame masturbation.

 * If a person masturbates with porn too much, don’t blame the porn.

 He may be obsessive-compulsive, bipolar, or a little Asperger’s; or insecure or sexually inexperienced; or ashamed of his preferences; or a million other things that make people find simplistic ways to soothe themselves without others.

 * There’s never been a credible study showing masturbation is bad for you.

 Masturbation itself is completely harmless.
-In fact, the feel-good chemicals it releases at orgasm are good for you.
+In fact, the feel-good chemicals it releases are good for you.